Mount File Storage

 apiVersion: v1kind: PersistentVolumemetadata:name: pv_namespec:storageClassName: storageclass_namecapacity:storage: <storage_size>accessModes:- ReadWriteManynfs:path: /shares/share-<mountpoint_uuid>server: <filestorage_ip_address>Specify:

-<storage_size>- PersistentVolume size in GB (file storage size), e.g.100 Gi.
-The limit is from 50 GB to 50 TB;<mountpoint_uuuid>- The ID of the mountpoint.
-You can look in control panel: in the top menu, click Products → File Storage → Storage page → Block Connection → tab GNU/Linux;<filestorage_ip_address>- IP address of the file storage.
-You can view it in control panel: in the top menu, click Products → File Storage → Storage page → tab Settings → field IP.
+<storage_size>— PersistentVolume size in GB (file storage size), for example100 Gi.
+The limit is from 50 GB to 50 TB;<mountpoint_uuid>— mount point ID.
+You can view it in the control panel: from the top menu, click Products → File Storage → storage page → block Connection → tab GNU/Linux;<filestorage_ip_address>— file storage IP address.
+You can view it in the control panel: from the top menu, click Products → File Storage → storage page → tab Settings → field IP.

 -